5 common misconceptions about canoeing and kayaking

 All too often, outdoor activities seem inaccessible, reserved for an ultra-sporty elite, accustomed to the sometimes intimidating contact with nature.

-Today, we focus on preconceived ideas about canoeing and kayaking!
+Today, focus on the preconceived ideas about canoe-kayak!

 Summary